 In 2022, Bard Graduate Center presented What Is the Object?, an exhibition co-curated by Richard Tuttle inspired by the iconic American artist, Alexander Calder, is on view at our Los Angeles gallery from January 21 through February 25, 2023.
 Concurrently, Pace Gallery, Los Angeles, in collaboration with the Calder Foundation, will present an exhibition of Calder works from 1939 selected and installed by Tuttle.
-Since the 1970s, Richard Tuttle has been the subject of numerous solo exhibitions at museums throughout the world, including most recently David Kordansky Gallery, Los Angeles (2021); M WOODS, Beijing (2019); Phillips Collection, Washington, D.C.
-(2018); Kunstmuseum aan Zee, Ostend, Belgium (2017); Museo de Arte de Lima (2016); Metropolitan Museum of Art, New York (2016); and Whitechapel Gallery and Tate Modern, London (2014).
+Since the 1970s, Tuttle has been the subject of numerous solo exhibitions at museums throughout the world, including most recently David Kordansky Gallery, Los Angeles (2021); M WOODS, Beijing (2019); Phillips Collection, Washington, D.C.
+(2018); Kunstmuseum aan Zee, Ostend, Belgium (2017); Museo de Arte de Lima, Peru (2016); Metropolitan Museum of Art, New York (2016); and Whitechapel Gallery and Tate Modern, London (2014).
 In 2005–2007, a retrospective exhibition organized by the San Francisco Museum of Modern Art traveled to five additional institutions, including the Whitney Museum of American Art, New York, and The Museum of Contemporary Art, Los Angeles.
-His work is included in over sixty permanent collections, including those of the Los Angeles County Museum of Art; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Stedelijk Museum, Amsterdam; Dallas Museum of Art; and Museum Boijmans Van Beuningen, Rotterdam, the Netherlands.
-In 2022, Bard Graduate Center will present Richard Tuttle: What is the Object, an exhibition exploring items from Tuttle’s personal collection of objects, ranging from ceramic teacups and decorative sculptures to vintage fabrics and antique curios.
+His work is included in over sixty permanent collections, including the Los Angeles County Museum of Art; Metropolitan Museum of Art, New York; Museum of Modern Art, New York; Stedelijk Museum, Amsterdam; Dallas Museum of Art; and Museum Boijmans Van Beuningen, Rotterdam, the Netherlands.
 Tuttle lives and works in New York and Abiquiú, New Mexico.

 Anne M. Wagner